kliment/Printrun/README.md

 Please see specific instructions for Windows and Mac OS X below.
 Under Linux, you should use your package manager directly (see the "GETTING PRINTRUN" section)

+## Cython-based G-Code parser

+Printrun default G-Code parser is quite memory hungry, but we also provide a much lighter one which just needs an extra build-time dependency (Cython), plus compiling the extension with:

+    python setup.py build_ext --inplace

 ## Windows

 Download the following, and install in this order: